guptakhil/research-papers/marl/Independent_Cooperative_Agents.md

 > Compares performance of <i><b>n</b></i> cooperative agents with that of <i><b>n</b></i> independent agents.

-Using independent agents as a benchmark, cooperative agents can communicate in these forms:
+Using independent agents as a benchmark, cooperative agents have been made to communicate via:

 CS-1.
 Instantaneous information such as sensation (S), actions (A), or rewards (R).<br>
 CS-2.
 Episodes that are sequences of SAR triplets experienced by agents.<br>